 The Superintendent will occasionally announce an emergency early school dismissal, late start, or cancellation of school due to extreme heat, snow, or ice.
-School closings will be announced on the Alert System Parents should assume that school is open and a regular schedule is being followed if there is no announcement concerning the school district.
+School closings will be announced on on the school official Facebook page and through the automated phone and messaging system.
+Parents should assume that school is open and a regular schedule is being followed if there is no announcement concerning the school district.
 Please do not call the school or individual staff members to find out whether school is being canceled.
 Parents who do not believe it is safe to transport their students to school may keep their students home after contacting the district office.